Joe Frank and the Knights

-Joe Frank and the Knights were an American garage rock band from Leland, Mississippi who were active between 1959–1965.
+Joe Frank and the Knights were an American garage rock band from Leland, Mississippi who were active between 1959 and 1965.
 They were led by Joe Frank Carollo.
-In the early-to-mid 1960s their popularity grew beyond the Mississippi delta and Memphis areas as they became one of the most popular groups in various parts of the Southern United States.
+In the early-to-mid 1960s their popularity grew beyond the Mississippi Delta and Memphis areas as they became one of the most popular groups in various parts of the Southern United States.
 They had a regional hit with "Can't Find a Way", which attracted the attention of ABC Records who picked up the record and re-released it for national distribution.
 However, the band broke up shortly thereafter, and Carollo joined the T-Bones, who later evolved into the soft rock trio Hamilton, Joe Frank & Reynolds in the early 1970s.

-History
+Background

 Joe Frank and the Knights were formed in 1959 as a merger between two Leland, Mississippi, Mississippi bands: the Bobcats, who were headed by Joe Frank Carollo, and the Rollons.
 Another member, Nicky Griffiths, was added on guitar to the new unit.
-As the Knights, they became one of the most popular bands in the Mississippi delta and Memphis areas and eventually by the early 1960s their popularity grew to envelop much of the South, where they travelled in their Volkswagen Microbus and were much in-demand for sock hops and frat parties.
+As the Knights, they became one of the most popular bands in the Mississippi Delta and Memphis areas and eventually by the early 1960s their popularity grew to envelop much of the South, where they travelled in their Volkswagen Microbus and were much in-demand for sock hops and frat parties.
 Another popular group, Tommy Burk and the Counts often competed with them in battles of the bands, which often drew large crowds.
 In the early years the band had a horn section, but eventually pared-down their lineup to achieve a tougher sound as Carollo was a blues enthusiast.
 A standout member in the group was their drummer Joe Carrero, who would amaze audiences with his intricate fills showmanship.